filosganga/filosganga.github.com/_posts/2012-10-15-GWT-RPC-Best-Practices.md

 tags : [java, GWT, best-practices]
 ---
 {% include JB/setup %}
-The Google Web Toolkit (GWT) allows you write plain java code, to be translated in client-side javascript code.
-Permit you to reuse your domain objects in the client side.
-This promise is very amazing, but it isn't the whole true, using GWT without be aware of the transformation can produce a poor performance and, worst, unmaintainable project with disastrous results for your business.
+The Google Web Toolkit (GWT) allows you write plain java code, and then to translate it to client-side javascript code.
+Therefore it permits you to reuse your domain objects in the client side.
+This promise is amazing, but it isn't the whole true: using GWT without be aware of the transformation can produce a poor performance and, worst, unmaintainable project with disastrous results for your business.

-I would like to spend some time to write few posts about the best practices I have learnt using GWT and which common pitfalls to avoid.
+I would like to spend some time to write a post about the best practices I have learnt using GWT and which common pitfalls to avoid.

-When I have started to use GWT the first problem I have encountered is the development of the RPC Service:
+When I have started to use GWT, the first problem I encountered was the development of the RPC services:

-1. They need to have two interfaces.
+1. They need two interfaces.
-2. They should be plain java Servlet.
+2. They should be implemented by java Servlet.
-3. The serialization of objects is a pain.
+3. The serialization of objects is a difficult to manage.
 4. Their interface should not follow the java common best practices.

-About the `1` it is solvable using the `maven-gwt-plugin`, it will generate the Async interface (It doesn't work well with generics actually) for you as well the Servlet mapping on the `web.xml` descriptor.
+The 1st point is solvable using the `maven-gwt-plugin`: this will generate the Async interface as well the Servlet mapping on the `web.xml` descriptor (it doesn't work well with generics actually).

-The drawbacks of the `2` instead is that if you are using Spring, the Servlet are instantiated outside the Spring context you cannot apply any aspect on them.
+The drawbacks of the 2nd point instead is that if you are using Spring, the Servlet are instantiated outside the Spring context; you cannot apply any aspect on them.
-(can not be transaction for example).
-If you want the GWT service to be live inside Spring you need to create two instance for the same interface:
+(e.g. they can't be transactional).
+If you want the GWT service to be managed
+by the Spring context, you need to create two instances of the same interface:

 * A Spring bean
-* A Servlet delegating all method to the Spring bean.
+* A Servlet that delegates all method implementations to the Spring bean.

 This is a possible implementation of that:
 {% highlight java %}